gruntwork-io/cloud-nuke/README.md

 	// excludeAfter is parsed identically to the --older-than flag excludeAfter := time.Now()

+	// Any custom settings you want
+	myCustomConfig := &aws.Config{}

+	myCustomConfig.WithMaxRetries(3)
+	myCustomConfig.WithLogLevel(aws.LogDebugWithRequestErrors)
+	// Optionally, set custom credentials
+	// myCustomConfig.WithCredentials()

+	// Be sure to set your config prior to calling any library methods such as NewQuery externalcreds.Set(myCustomConfig)

 	// NewQuery is a convenience method for configuring parameters you want to pass to your resource search query, err := nuke_aws.NewQuery(
 		targetRegions,